lbryio/claimtrie/README.md

    0.0.1

 COMMANDS:
-     add-claim, ac      Claim a name with specified amount. (outPoint is generated randomly, if unspecified) add-support, as    Add support to a specified Claim. (outPoint is generated randomly, if unspecified) spend-claim, sc    Spend a specified Claim.
+     add-claim, ac      Claim a name.
+     spend-claim, sc    Spend a Claim.
+     update-claim, uc   Update a Claim.
+     add-support, as    Support a Claim.
      spend-support, ss  Spend a specified Support.
-     show, s            Show the Key-Value pairs of the Stage or specified commit. (links nodes are showed if -a is also specified) merkle, m          Show the Merkle Hash of the Stage. commit, c          Commit the current Stage to commit database. reset, r           Reset the Stage to a specified commit. log, l             List the commits in the coommit database. shell, sh          Enter interactive mode
+     show, s            Show the status of nodes) merkle, m          Show the Merkle Hash of the ClaimTrie. commit, c          Commit the current changes to database. reset, r           Reset the Head commit and a specified commit (by Height). log, l             List the commits in the coommit database. ipmort, i          Import changes from datbase.
+     load, ld           Load nodes from datbase.
+     save, sv           Save nodes to datbase.
+     erase              Erase datbase
+     shell, sh          Enter interactive mode
      help, h            Shows a list of commands or help for one command